apache/druid/docs/configuration/index.md

 ### Overriding default query context values

-Any [query context general parameter](../querying/query-context.md#general-parameters) default value can be overridden by setting the runtime property in the format of `druid.query.default.context.{query_context_key}`.
+You can override any [query context general parameter](../querying/query-context.md#general-parameters) default value by setting the runtime property in the format of `druid.query.default.context.{query_context_key}`.
 The `druid.query.default.context.{query_context_key}` runtime property prefix applies to all current and future query context keys, the same as how query context parameter passed with the query works.
-Note that the runtime property value can be overridden if value for the same key is explicitly specify in the query contexts.
+You can override the runtime property value if the value for the same key is specified in the query contexts.

 The precedence chain for query context values is as follows: